kestra-io/docs/content/docs/15.how-to-guides/webhooks.md

 Once we've done this, we can add a `key` property, which can be random as this will be used to trigger the webhook.
 In the example, the `key` is set to `1KERKzRQZSMtLdMdNI7Nkr` which is what we put at the end of our webhook URL to trigger it.

 ```yaml file=public/examples/flows_webhook.yml
 ```

-The format of the Webhook URL follows
+The format of the Webhook URL follows:

 `https://{your_hostname}/api/v1/executions/webhook/{namespace}/{flow_id}/{key}`
 where: